McFlanky/McFlanky/README.md

 - ⚙️ Micro-services, web servers, and blockchain software engineer
 - 💭 I'm learning Go, consensus algorithms, and distributed systems at the moment <br/>
 - 🔑 I have a passion for cryptography and open source
-- 📘 B.S.
-Software Engineering student
+- 📘 B.S. in Software Engineering student

 <!-- Level 2/3: -->